bootgly/bootgly_docs/src/pages/manual/Bootgly/essential/get-starting.overview.en-US.md

 #### Bootgly Console

-If you only want to develop for the CLI download the Console starter kit:
+If you only want to develop only for the CLI, download the Console starter kit:

 ```bash
 composer create-project bootgly/bootgly.console bootgly.console